Carlo Nason Zodiaco Table Lamp

 Manufacturer: iTRE, Murano, Italy

 Other versions: This Carlo Nason Zodiaco table lamp exists in 12 versions, one for each zodiac sing.
+Other lamps with the same base also exists.
+You can find them with a red heart, a moon and so on.

 Often said that these lamps are made in the 80’s but that is not true.
 They all have the European CE marking.
 It became mandatory in the early 90’s.